 Let’s dig into what some of these phrases mean specifically.

-Federal law defines an investment advisor as someone who advises clients on investing in stocks, bonds, and other securities as a business.
+Federal law defines a registered investment advisor (RIA) as someone who advises clients on investing in stocks, bonds, and other securities as a business.
 Investment advisors have the authority to make investment decisions for clients, such as what securities to buy or sell.
 This definition tends to include all hedge fund managers – especially managers of large hedge funds.

 Who can we consider a qualified custodian?
 This term generally includes: